Allan Saxe Field: Program History

-UTA has played the Texas State Bobcats the most at Allan Saxe Field, with 60 games played.
-The Mavericks are 35–25 in those games.
-The Mavericks and Bobcats have been conference rivals since the 1988, despite both squads belonging to three conferences.
-Louisiana-Monroe is the second most visited team, lining up against UTA 57 times, followed by Stephen F. Austin, 41, Sam Houston, 39, and Northwestern State, 34.
-UTA once again joined Louisiana-Monroe in the Sun Belt Conference.
+UTA has played the Texas State Bobcats the most at Allan Saxe Field, with 63 games played.
+The Mavericks are 35–28 in those games.
+The Mavericks and Bobcats were conference rivals from 1988 to 2022, despite both squads belonging to three conferences.
+Louisiana-Monroe is the second most visited team, lining up against UTA 60 times, followed by Sam Houston, 42, Stephen F. Austin, 41, and Northwestern State, 34.
+UTA once again joined Louisiana-Monroe in the Sun Belt Conference, then SFA and Sam Houston in the Western Athletic Conference.
 All five members on the list were members of the Southland at one time or another.

 Allan Saxe Field was home to the 1983, 1986, 1989, 2003 and 2007 Southland Conference regular season champions and the 2003 Southland Conference tournament champions.

 A sellout crowd of 702 set a new attendance record on March 12, 2016 when Samford visited.
 The previous record of 474 was set against the UT Longhorns on March 11, 2010 when stadium capacity was 250.
 In 2016, Allan Saxe also drew crowds of 622, 522 and 512 that would have set the record had it occurred in any year prior.
 On April 16, 2019, the record was broken again when 782 fans saw the Mavericks host the 11th ranked Longhorns.
 While the season was suspended in March, 2020 set a record for average attendance when Allan Saxe Field averaged 467 fans per game after 14 games were completed.
 The previous record of 361 was set a year prior in 2019 (25 games), also the last full season with open gates and full schedule.
+Attendance records fell again during the 2023 season, as a new crowd of 810 came to Allan Saxe Field to view the Mavericks versus the Longhorns. the 417 average was the most for a full season, despite the 22-29 overall record.